tubbo/breakbeat/README.md

 ## Features

-- Pings various TelVue services regularly to obtain up-to-the-minute stats on the boxes they're running on.
+- "Pings" various TelVue services regularly to obtain up-to-the-minute stats on the boxes they're running on, using `Net::HTTP` to make GET requests to their base path.
+- Admin UI for editing uptime messages and adding new reports.

+### Roadmap

 - Builds uptime statistics and graphs from the given data
-- UI built with Ember and Foundation

 ## Setup